aisamanra/apicius/README.md

-# Apicus
+# Apicius

 Explorations in recipe visualization.
 Right now, this just implements a DSL for describing recipes in a graph-like way.
-A basic Apicus recipe looks like this:
+A basic Apicius recipe looks like this:

 ```